Plocks2023/SC-Aduty/README.md

              -- for exampel you can spawn a car.... else
              print('Player isn't in Aduty')
-             -- and can make here a Noify that he must be in the aduty for spawning a car
+             -- here you can make a Noify that he must be in the aduty for spawning a car

         end